 The Rockcliffe Hosers’ Corporation (Charitable Registration # 80798 4844 RR001) raises funds to support the Rockcliffe Rink Project – an outdoor rink and, for summertime, a sports court.
 Additionally, the Hosers arranged in 2016 to move a heritage ice-warming hut from the grounds of Rideau Hall to the Rockcliffe rink.

 Since 2001, the evening speaker program has presented a variety of distinguished speakers, including: David Halton on his career as a television journalist and on his book about his father, war-time correspondent Matthew Halton; Chief Justice Beverley McLachlin on the Supreme Court and personal reflections; Elizabeth May and Tom d’Aquino debating environmental matters; Rt Hon.
 Joe Clark on the need for national conversations; Andrew Cohen on the Washington scene, John F. Kennedy, and Lester Pearson; Mark Kristmanson concerning opportunities ahead for the NCC; John Ibbitson about Stephen Harper; and, Her Excellency Sharon Johnston about her debut novel.

 Events are held at the Community Hall.
 Engaging question and answer periods follow these presentations and the evenings end over coffee and cookies and discussions with neighbours.
-Admission is free.
+The Speakers Series is funded by RPF grants and admission is free.